SUTHERLAND TO CRONULLA ACTIVE TRANSPORT LINK

-The Development, Assesment and Planning report can be viewed on the Sutherland Shire
+The Development, Assessment and Planning report can be viewed on the Sutherland Shire

-WARATAH PUBLIC SPACE STILL UNDER THREAT
+WARATAH PUBLIC SPACE STILL UNDER THREAT 07/2017

 In 2012 the then Sutherland Shire Council voted to allow Miranda RSL to enlarge its proposed development site at Sutherland by including 13,346 square metres of adjoining public open space in Waratah Park.
 This is the same sized area as the very popular Centenary Park in Miranda.